 How To Add Schema Markup To Your WordPress Site

-The easiest way to add schema markup to WordPress is by using some plugins.
+The easiest way to add schema markup to WordPress is by using rich snippets plugins.

 The exact plugin that you should use depends on what type of schema markup you want to add, though.